yuphin/turbulent-cfd/results/ws3/README.md

 **Runtime:**
 ![WeakScaling/Runtime.png](./WeakScaling/Runtime.png)

 For the weak scaling analysis we try to increase the domain with the number of processes to keep the workload per process approximately the same.
 Additionally to imax and jmax we adjusted xlength and ylength to avoid more timesteps due to smaller grid spacings.
+The chart clearly shows the rising communication overhead for more processes.
+One should also keep in mind that we don't solve the exact problem for the several cases, therefore the weak scaling analysis might not be too accurate.